-Smoke detectors are essential in every household, and an expert is usually required for their installation.
-The selection, placement and maintenance of smoke detectors are the three most important factors regarding their installation.
+Smoke detectors are essential in every household and proper installation is vital for you and those around you.
+The selection, placement, and maintenance of smoke detectors are the three most important factors regarding their installation.

-Selecting the place in the room that the detector is to be situated will determine how long it takes for the device to detect smoke if there is a fire in the room.
-Smoke will rise in a room and travel with the air flow out of the room.
-Therefore, smoke detectors should be placed on the ceiling near a doorway or stairway, but not within one foot of a wall.
-This is very important for the smoke detectors to be effective.
+Selecting the place in the room where the detector will be situated will determine how long it takes for the device to detect smoke if a fire occurs.
+Remember, smoke will rise in a room and travel with the airflow out of the room.
+Therefore, smoke detectors should be placed on the ceiling near a doorway or stairway but not within one foot of a wall.
+With that said, a smoke detector should be in:

-The maintenance of smoke detectors is relatively simple.
 The manufacturer will specify the regularity with which the battery needs to be changed.
-This is usually once a year with AA, AAA and 9V batteries, but there are some smoke detectors on the market which use lithium batteries which last the 10-year lifetime of the smoke detector itself.
-Smoke detectors should be tested regularly, regardless of the battery type or life.
-This should be done once a month and there is usually an easy to use test button on the detector which can be pressed, and the alarm should sound.
+This is usually with a 9V battery once a year.
+Some detectors use lithium batteries lasting over 10-years.
+Smoke detectors should be tested regularly, regardless of the battery type.
+This should be done once a month and there is usually an easy-to-use test button on the detector which can be pressed, and the alarm should sound.

 But what smoke detector should you choose?
 A 10-year lithium battery smoke detector/carbon monoxide system is recommended for most homes.
 These devices warn you and your family of smoke or carbon monoxide hazards.
 Furthermore, it detects flames and slow smoldering fires much quicker than an ordinary smoke detector.